 Skip to main content

-Reboot uses an interface definition language (IDL) to define your APIs.
-Currently we support protocol buffers (if you're interested in OpenAPI support, please reach out to us on Discord).
-From protobuf we generate rich language-specific client and server code.
+We currently use protocol buffers as our IDL (if you're interested in OpenAPI support, please reach out to us on Discord).
+From protobuf, we generate rich language-specific client and server code.

 message Hello {